alexander-yf-yu/Evader/README.md

 So what was my approach to solving this problem?
 > For this project, I used the reinforce-agent, which is
 > provided by the tf-agents library and based on
 > the Policy Gradients algorithm.
-Without getting down to
-> specifics, the algorithm can be summarized as an
+The algorithm is essentially an
 > act and observe strategy, where the agent learns the ideal action to
 > take when given an environment state.
 Such is the case in many RL
-> algorithms, but PG captures these decisions in the form of
+> algorithms, but PG forms a set of probabilities for each possible action
+> which measure the liklihood that the action is going to maximize
-> probabilities of actions.
+> reward.
 Over time, the agent learns which decision
 > making policy maximizes the reward it receives.
 For more information,
 > [this](https://towardsdatascience.com/policy-gradients-in-a-nutshell-8b72f9743c5d)
 > article offers a more detailed view.